viccon/sturdyc/README.md

 _robust_ and _highly performant_.

-If you’re currently retrieving your data from a distributed cache, database, or API, you're probably able to add this package to your application for a significant performance boost.
+If you’re currently retrieving your data from a distributed cache, database, or API, you could probably consume it through this package for a significant performance boost.
 As you will see below, there are many ways to configure this package, and I encourage you to read through this README and experiment with the examples to get an understanding of how it works.

 Here is a screenshot showing the P95 latency improvements we've observed after adding this package in front of our distributed key-value store: